A Plowboy Interview with Buffy Sainte Marie, a talented entertainer who opens up about the real problems that American Indians face..

 Buffy has scored films, acted on television and made a remarkable series of records dealing with Indian complaints against the white man's record of broken promises, genocide and hypocrisy.
 She has also written some of the loveliest love songs I have ever heard, and is in the process of deciding whether or not she wants to do an evening of her material with a symphony orchestra.

 Buffy Sainte Marie is a remarkable woman: A performer who uses the fame her many talents have focused on her to spotlight the problems the American Indian faces today.
 The fact that she is so keenly aware of how little has been done to make restitution in any form for the wrongs perpetuated by the white man to its host peoples and is still able to write songs of love, peace and simple pleasures is a testament to not only her creative abilities, but to her eloquent humanism.
+The following interview was recorded during Mrs. Kamaikalani Bugbee's last visit to Los Angeles.

 You have just returned from a series of visits to various Indian reserves.
 Did you sense any increase in the anger or militancy among the Indian youth?